rollup/rollup/docs/05-plugin-development.md

 Note that in watch mode, the result of this hook is cached when rebuilding and the hook is only triggered again for a module `id` if either the `code` of the module has changed or a file has changed that was added via `this.addWatchFile` the last time the hook was triggered for this module.

 You can also use the object form of the return value to configure additional properties of the module.
-Note that in this case, `code` is not required.
+Note that it's possible to return only properties and no code transformations.

 If `false` is returned for `moduleSideEffects` and no other module imports anything from this module, then this module will not be included even if the module would have side-effects.
 If `true` is returned, Rollup will use its default algorithm to include all statements in the module that have side-effects (such as modifying a global or exported variable).
 If `"no-treeshake"` is returned, treeshaking will be turned off for this module and it will also be included in one of the generated chunks even if it is empty.
 If `null` is returned or the flag is omitted, then `moduleSideEffects` will be determined by the `load` hook that loaded this module, the first `resolveId` hook that resolved this module, the `treeshake.moduleSideEffects` option, or eventually default to `true`.